Ezequiel Tovar Preview, Player Props: Rockies vs. Diamondbacks

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado with a slugging percentage of .423, fueled by 49 extra-base hits.
+- Tovar leads Colorado in slugging percentage (.422) thanks to 49 extra-base hits.

-- In 47 games this season (36.4%), Tovar has picked up an RBI, and in 13 of those games (10.1%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Tovar has driven home a run in 47 games this year (36.2%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.